rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 game server, and the [Macroquad](https://github.com/not-fl3/macroquad/) game engine.

-This month fishgame utilized macroquad's new UI system and to add a title screen and improve the login screen.
+This month fishgame utilized macroquad's new UI system to add a title screen and improve the login screen.

 [fishgame]: https://github.com/heroiclabs/fishgame-macroquad